Skip to main content

 • Imminent threat means the property will be damaged or destroyed if there is another storm/flood event.

-• Sponsors include legal subdivisions of the State, such as a city, county, general improvement district, conservation district, or any Native American tribe or tribal organization.
+• Projects must have a "Sponsor," In Vermont, this has historically been a municipality.
+Sponsor can include any legal subdivisions of the State, such as a city, county, general improvement district, conservation district, or any Native American tribe or tribal organization.

 • Sponsors must submit a formal request for assistance letter within 60 days of the disaster occurrence, or 60 days from the date when access to the sites becomes available.
+For the July 9-11 and July 29-31, 2024, floods (together, EWP Event 5042), the submission deadline has been extended to September 30, 2024.

 • Work cannot start until an EWP grant agreement has been executed between NCRS and a Sponsor.
 Otherwise, the work will be ineligible for funding.